 How to File:

-In order to file for a Virginia Expungement, a petition along with a certified copy of the warrant or indictment shall be filed in the Circuit Court of the city or county where the case was disposed.
+Filing for an expungement is fairly simple.
+You will need a copy of the petition (state form) along with a certified copy of the warrant or indictment.
+Thes is submitted to the Circuit Court of the city or county where the initial case was resolved.
 The petition shall contain the following: (1) the date of arrest and (2) the name of the arresting agency.
 If this information is not available, the petition shall state the reason for such unavailability.
 In addition to the foregoing, the petition must also state the (3) specific criminal charge to be expunged, (4) the date of final disposition of the charge as set forth in the petition, (5) the petitioner’s date of birth, and the (6) full name used by the petitioner at the time of arrest.